kilari-raja/CSV-anomaly-detector/README.md

 <code>python AnomalyDetector.py executeColumns --filename=mock.csv --columns="first name"</code>
 (WORKS LIKE A CHARM)

-From the terminal, we can also access .csv files within another directory.
+From the terminal, we can also access .csv files within inner directory.
 Let's assume sample .csv inside a directory "Verticals" placed alongside .py file.

 Then the terminal would read: